RicardoLaw/New-York-City-Public-Schools-Test-Scores-SQL-Project/README.md

 * Exploratory Data Analysis

-# Questions answered while analyzing this dataset:
+# Steps taken while analyzing this dataset:

-1. Inspecting the data
+1. Inspect the dataset
-2. Finding missing values
+2. Find any missing values
-3. Schools by building code
+3. Grouping schools by their building code
-4. Best schools for math
-5. Lowest reading score
-6. Best writing school
+4. Finding schools with the best and the worst test scores
-7. Top 10 schools
+5. Top 10 schools based on test results
-8. Ranking boroughs
+6. Ranking boroughs in New York
-9. Brooklyn numbers
+7. The numbers of the Brooklyn borough